Topological quantum field theory for dormant opers: 2d TQFTs for do'pers

-In this section, we define the notion of a {\it CohFT} (= a {\it cohomological field theory}) mapped into the $l$-adic \'{e}tale cohomology of the moduli stack classifying pointed stable curves in positive characteristic (cf. Definition \ref{D07}).
-Then, a CohFT for $G$-do'pers is constructed by means of the virtual fundamental class obtained in the previous section and the factorization properties resulting from Proposition \ref{P019} (cf. Theorem \ref{T10}).
-It also forms a {\it $2$d TQFT} (= a {\it $2$-dimensional topological quantum field theory}) whose corresponding Frobenius algebra is semisimple. {\it We first assume that $G$ satisfies the condition $(*)_{G, p}$ and moreover $k = \mbF_p$}.
-Denote by $\overline{\mbF}_p$ the algebraic closure of $\mbF_p$.
-(In the following discussions, we are alway free to replace $\overline{\mbF}_p$ by any algebraic closed field over $\mbF_p$.)
+In this section, we define the notion of a {\it CohFT} (= a {\it cohomological field theory}) mapped into the $l$-adic \'{e}tale cohomology groups of $\overline{\mfM}_{g, r}$'s.
+After that, a CohFT for $G$-do'pers is constructed by using the virtual fundamental class obtained in the previous section and the factorization properties resulting from Propositions \ref{P0191}, \ref{P0192}, and \ref{P0193}.
+It also forms a {\it $2$d TQFT} (= a {\it $2$-dimensional topological quantum field theory}) such that the corresponding Frobenius algebra is semisimple.

+Let us keep the notation at the beginning of \S\,\ref{SSS444}.
+Moreover, we suppose that $k$ is algebraically closed.
+Also, let us fix a prime $l$ different from $p \left(= \mr{char}(k) \right)$.